-When developing in IDEs or editors other than Eclipse, be familiar with all of the tools below, because you will have to run them from the command line.
+When developing in IDEs or editors other than Android Studio, be familiar with all of the tools below, because you will have to run them from the command line or script.

 - Create and update Android projects and create, move, and delete AVDs.